jdossgollin/lab-guide/docs/open.md

 * We communicate our findings and methods to our peers through open-access channels that facilitate intellectual progress
 * We actively communicate findings of relevance to the public through a range of appropriate channels

-This page describes our approach to open science at a high level -- see the [toolkit page](/tools/overview/) to learn about specific tools we use.
+This page describes our approach to open science at a high level -- see the [toolkit page](/toolkit/overview/) to learn about specific tools we use.
 And don't worry if you're not familiar with all these tools; we'll teach you what you need to know 😉!

-## Timing

-Generally, we will make our data and code publicly available simultaneously with the submission of the paper to a peer-reviewed journal.
-Please discuss with James and collaborators.

 ## Reproducible science